Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 Links to additional useful information and resources are as follows:
 * Slicer's Palette: <A href="../SlicerPalettes/SlicerSimplePalette.gpl"> GPL format</A>, <A href="../SlicerPalettes/SlicerSimplePalette.csv"> CSV format</A>, <A href="../SlicerPalettes/SlicerSimplePalette.tsv"> TSV format</A>.
-* Slicer's Templates: [24dp Icon Template], [48dp Icon Template] and [Icon documentation Template]
+* Slicer's Templates: [24x24IconTemplate], [48x48IconTemplate] and [Icon documentation Template]
 * <A href="https://fonts.google.com/icons"> Google Fonts Material Symbols Icons</A>

-## Developing new Slicer icons using Material Symbols Icons
+## Developing Slicer icons from Material Symbols Icons

 Icons downloaded from Google Fonts Material Symbols Icons may be used as-is or as starting point for a new icon design.
 If basing a new design on one of the Material Symbols Icons, please parameterize your selected icon for download as follows: